harshit9715/blog/posts/work-life.md

 - I have worked with Socket.io to build a real-time chat application.
 - I have built a chatbot using google dialogue flow.
 (It's called [SecretSanta Bot🎅](https://t.me/SecretSantaHelperBot) and it's available on telegram)

+## My mentors

-Thanks, @waseem, you found me in the crowd, understood my skills gave me the right track, introduced me to the right people, and give me the career boost I needed.
+Thanks, [@waseem](https://www.linkedin.com/in/mdwaseem/), you found me in the crowd, understood my skills gave me the right track, introduced me to the right people, and give me the career boost I needed.
 You are one of the best people I have worked with.
 Your leadership is inspirational.

-Thanks, @dhana, for being the mentor and the lead I needed.
+Thanks, [@dhana](https://www.linkedin.com/in/v-s-s-r-dhanapathi-marepalli-24716b92/), for being the mentor and the lead I needed.
 You taught me how to chase perfection and how to break down complex problems.
 One of the key things I that you taught me was the importance of "naming convention" and writing documentation.
 You pushed me for my first tech talk.
 I will always be grateful to you for my communication and teamwork skills.
 (Break it until you make it, DRY, TDD).

-Thanks, @sanjay sir for recognizing my potential, when I was just a college guy and making me a part of our @Atmecs family.
+Thanks, [@sanjay sir](https://www.linkedin.com/in/sanjaysi/) for recognizing my potential, when I was just a college guy and making me a part of our [@Atmecs](https://www.linkedin.com/company/atmecs-inc/) family.